RumeysaRanaYILMAZ/SPA/README.md

 Programming ==> Web Design ==> Get Your Website (Find Out More)

-All html,css,img.. files in templatesandStatics folder.
+All html,css,img.. files in templatesStatics folder.